-Many people are doing hundreds of crunches, leg lifts, or bodypart specific exercises and hope that they’ll lose fat in those specific parts.
+Many people are doing hundreds of crunches, leg lifts, or bodypart specific exercises and hope that they’ll lose fat in those specific parts while doing so.
 Well, that is not what is going to happen.
 Gaining fat is the result of consuming more calories than you spend.
 Fat is stored globally not locally and when you exercise the fat “burns” (used as energy in lack of glycogen) everywhere in the body, not just the specific bodypart.

 What about the burn you feel in the part you exercise ?
 That’s just lactic acid build up.
 So the solution is to have a good balanced workout routine that will work the whole body – not just the part you want to slim down – and combine that routine with a specific weight loss diet.

 So remember, you are losing fat all over your body and it’s mostly related to your diet.
 Here’s how to get rid of love handles and belly fat the right way.

 While more work, more studying could mean better results in life and school, this is not how things go with exercise.
 More exercise does not necessarily mean better results.
 You body needs “down time” to recover from your workouts.

 Intense exercise degrades muscle tissue and causes stress on central nervous system.
 It’s only when you rest that the body builds back up.
 So if you think you need to be in the gym 7 days a week to look good, than you must be doing something wrong, either with your routine or with your diet.